J-Hinse/J-Hinse/README.md

 I want to learn coding and i want to become the best at it.

 Things ive learned so far:
 Using the Bash terminal
-C
+C,
-HTML
+HTML,
-CSS
+CSS,
-JavaScript
+JavaScript,
-Bootstrap
+Bootstrap,
-Bulma
+Bulma and
 Tailwind

 Im looking forward to getting better at the things ive already learned and to learning new things!